-Anyone is welcome to send mail to the checker-framework-dev@googlegroups.com mailing list - for implementation details it is generally a better place for discussions than the general checker-framework-discuss@googlegroups.com mailing list, which is for user-focused discussions.
+Anyone is welcome to send mail to the checker-framework-dev@googlegroups.com mailing list - for implementation details it is generally a better place for discussions than the general checker-framework-discuss@googlegroups.com mailing list.

 Anyone is welcome to join checker-framework-discuss@googlegroups.com and send mail to it.
+This list is for user-focused discussions.
+It is not for submitting bug reports, which should use the issue tracker (Section 39.2).